BaisycCoin/bsycInstall/DOCKER.md

 * From the terminal session, run the following commands
 ```
-docker run -dit --name bsycd -p 64758:64758 --restart=always -v /home/user/blockchains/bsyc:/root/.bsyc bsycumnetwork/bsycd
+docker run -dit --name baisyccoind -p 64758:64758 --restart=always -v /home/user/blockchains/baisyccoin:/root/.baisyccoin/baisyccoind
 ```

 ## Wait for the BaisycCoin Linux Daemon to sync

 * From the terminal session, run the following commands
 ```
-docker exec -it bsycd /bsyc/src/bsyc-cli getinfo
+docker exec -it baisyccoind /baisyccoin/src/baisyccoin-cli getinfo
 ```
-* Compare the "Block Height" value with the latest from the [BaisycCoin block explorer](https://explorer.bsycum.network/).
+* Compare the "Block Height" value with the latest from the [BaisycCoin block explorer](https://explorer.baisyccoin/).
 When those are the same, your daemon is synchronized

 ## Generate your masternode private key